-Grounds of Grace is a 501(c)(3) nonprofit dedicated to helping those impacted by trafficking in central Illinois.
+Grounds of Grace is a 501(c)(3) nonprofit dedicated to helping those impacted by trafficking throughout the United States.

 We provide free housing, medical assistance, trauma care, food, transportation and clothing.

 We receive referrals from rehabilitation centers, domestic violence shelters, the criminal justice system, etc.

 We are here to journey with our friends and neighbors as they seek psychological well being, spiritual healing and social integration.

-Our ultimate mission is to help integrate our clients into the community as self-sustaining citizens by providing intense trauma psychotherapy, medical assistance (including eye care and dental care), nutritional health plans, food services, clothing, job skills training, social skills training, spiritual guidance, friendship and mentoring, and opportunities to pursue a quality education.
+Our mission is to integrate and empower survivors into the community by providing intense trauma psychotherapy, medical assistance (including eye care and dental care), nutritional health plans, food services, clothing, job skills training, social skills training, spiritual guidance, friendship and mentoring, and opportunities to pursue a quality education.
 We work alongside community agencies such as the Salvation Army, Memorial Behavioral Health, SIU School of Medicine, Wells Fargo, and LensCrafters to help provide for the various needs for survivors.
 We provide housing, but we also meet with clients who live in homeless shelters, hospitals, or their own apartments.
 All of our services are completely free to those who are eligible.